Archomeda/Gw2Sharp/Gw2Sharp.DocFX/guides/introduction.md

 - `PageAsync()` - Gets a page
 - `AllAsync()` - Gets all items at once (bulk all)

-Check the [features](../features.md) for the full list of supported endpoint operations.
+Check the [services](xref:Guides.Services) for the full list of supported services.

 If an endpoint has sub-endpoints, you can access them as a property.